k1LoW/runn/README.md

     desc: Select users            # description of step
     db:                           # key to identify the runner.
 In this case, it is DB Runner.
       query: SELECT * FROM users; # query to execute
+      trace: false                # add comment with trace token to query for tracing
 ```

 See [testdata/book/db.yml](testdata/book/db.yml).